alex-gutev/cl-form-types/README.md

 Generic Function `CUSTOM-FORM-TYPE OPERATOR ARGUMENTS ENV`

-Generic function for determine the type of non-standard special forms and function calls.
+Generic function for determining the type of non-standard special forms and function calls.

 This function is not intended to be called directly but is intended to be extended with methods to add custom type deduction logic for